akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 #### Consistency and response types

-When using `ReadLocal`, you will never receive a `GetFailure` response, since the local replica is always available to local readers. `WriteLocal` however may still reply with `UpdateFailure` messages, in the event that the `modify` function threw an exception, or, if using @ref:[durable storage](#durable-storage), if storing failed.
+When using `ReadLocal`, you will never receive a `GetFailure` response, since the local replica is always available to local readers. `WriteLocal` however may still reply with `UpdateFailure` messages when the `modify` function throws an exception, or if storing failed when using @ref:[durable storage](#durable-storage).

 #### Examples